PaulOdon/fp-front/README.md

-This is the facily post back-office app
+This project is the facily post back-office app

 ## Configure environement variable
-copy and rename the .env.local.example file to .env.local and add your propre environement variable
+copy and rename the .env.local.example file to .env.local and add your own variable environement
 ## Start the project